 Can Parrots Drink Apple Cider Vinegar?

-Parrots with a sensitive stomach or digestive system may find ACV too acidic for their bodies, even when it’s watered down.
-That’s why owners must monitor their parrots for any changes and signs of discomfort.
+Parrots with sensitive stomachs or digestive problems may find ACV too acidic, even when watered down.

 Is Apple Cider Vinegar Good for Parrots?

 ACV is a natural antioxidant that may prevent certain health conditions.

 The best ACV has sediment on the bottom of the bottle, called the “mother of vinegar.”
 Braggs is among the most popular brands.